framps/raspiBackupDoc/en/src/restore-options.md

 **Attention:** This device is usually completely deleted and recreated!
-With `tar` and and `rsync` backup, the size of the *root* partition is automatically automatically reduced or enlarged if the target device has a different size than the backed up system.
+With `tar` and and `rsync` backup, the size of the *root* partition is automatically reduced or enlarged if the target device has a different size than the backed up system.
 Of course, there must still be enough space on the target device for the data of the source system on the target device.
-If there is not enough space, the restore will abort.
+If there is not enough space, the restore will fail.

 <a name="parm_N"></a>
 ### -N: Extensions to be called before and after the restore